 But it offers moisture-retaining, nutritive, and aesthetic benefits whether you apply cocoa bean grounds as yard mulch or add it to potted plants.

-Cocoa bean mulch, made from the discarded shells of cocoa beans, is an effective and organic way to add nutrients to the soil, retain moisture, reduce weeds, and protect the root systems of your plants.
+Cocoa husk mulch, made from the discarded shells of cocoa beans, is an effective and chemical-free way to add nutrition to the soil, retain moisture, reduce weeds, and protect the root systems of your plants.

 How Do I Make The Perfect Garden With Cocoa Bean Mulch?